Emflor/RandomQuotes/README.md

 # RandomQuotes
-Generate a new quote with the click of a button
+Generate a random quote with the click of a button